 - FREE game.

-Participants are separated into groups of 4 and each group are given a handout (with a list of items to choose from, as per the list shown below) and a pen.
+Participants are separated into groups of 4 and each group is given a handout (with a list of items to choose from, as per the list shown below) and a pen.

 Purpose of the Game

-This is a classic game that has been used in various ways in the past and which stills
+This is a classic game that has been used in various ways in the past and which still

 The participants are presented with a choice of only selecting 5 out of 21 items in order to survive in an imagined situation where they are lost in the

-This activity gets participants sharing ideas and pushes them to discuss and to debate a variety of options and choices and to think
+This activity gets participants to share ideas and pushes them to discuss and debate a variety of options and choices and to think

 The participants must choose from a: